 In this course we will screen and examine narrative, interpretive films that expressly depict a historical event, personality or situation.
 We will be expressly concerned with ways in which the film can be studied as a historical text and the use of nationalism, mythology or political ideologies in the construction of a particular historical moment.
 Films to be viewed include: Glory, Potemkin, October Sky, and Nixon.

-We frequently hear about animal (and plant) species that become common nuisances in urban areas, and we hear about how natural habitat loss leads to the disappearance of other species.
+We frequently hear about animal (and plant) species that become common nuisances in urban areas, and we hear about how natural habitat loss leads to the disappearance of other species-not to mention the emergence of new diseases.
 This course will approach the area of urban ecology from a natural science perspective.
-We will learn about a broad variety of North American organisms (vertebrate, invertebrate and plant), from diverse habitat types, and their ecological patterns and processes with regard to urbanization.
-We will also conduct some field experiments to evaluate certain patterns in our greater Providence landscape for ourselves.
+We will learn about a broad variety of North American organisms (vertebrate, invertebrate, plant and pathogen), from diverse habitat types, and their ecological patterns and processes with regard to urbanization.
+We will also conduct field experiments to evaluate certain patterns in our greater Providence landscape for ourselves.
 Ultimately, how do urban wildlife patterns affect the lives of our species, Homo sapiens?
 Coursework will include frequent readings, outdoor field trips, observational chronicling and group discussions.